CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.1 General Building.md

 3 requirements
 ---------------

 The following are specific requirements for the General Building area.
-Basically, the building services is responsible for meeting the requirements, ie the organizational unit that is responsible for the facilities of the infrastructure in a building or in a property.
+Basically, the building services is responsible for meeting the requirements, ie the organizational unit that is responsible for the infrastructure facilities in a building or in a property.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

 ### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority:

-#### INF.1.A1 Planning of building security [Planner, Information Security Officer (ISB)]
+#### INF.1.A1 Planning of building security [planner, information security officer (ISB)]

 Based on the planned or existing use of a building and the protection requirements of the business processes operated there, it MUST be determined how the building is to be secured.
 For a building, many different aspects of security MUST be respected for the protection of people in the building, the protection of assets and the IT, from fire protection to electrical systems to access control.
 The safety requirements from the different areas MUST be coordinated with each other.

-#### INF.1.A2 Adapted circuits
+#### INF.1.A2 Adjusted distribution of circuits

 It MUST be checked regularly whether the protection and design of the circuits still meet the actual needs.

 #### INF.1.A3 Compliance with fire safety regulations

 The existing fire protection regulations as well as the requirements of the construction supervision MUST be complied with.
-The escape routes MUST be signposted and kept open in accordance with regulations.
+The escape routes MUST be properly signposted and kept open.
 The local fire brigade SHOULD be called in during the fire protection planning.
 The regulations for fire protection resulting from the building regulations are not sufficient for the requirements of the fire protection of the IT.
 Therefore, an IT-related fire protection concept MUST be created and implemented.

 Unnecessary fire loads MUST be avoided.
 This includes the regular disposal of waste paper and packaging waste.

 There MUST be a fire safety officer or a person entrusted with the task, who is also properly trained.

-#### INF.1.A4 fire detection in buildings [planner]Buildings MUST be equipped with a sufficient number of smoke detectors.
+#### INF.1.A4 fire detection in buildings [planner]
+Buildings MUST be equipped with a sufficient number of smoke detectors.
 For larger buildings, a fire alarm panel (BMZ) SHOULD be used, to which all detectors are connected.
 In the case of smoke detection, an alarm MUST be triggered in the building to ensure that all persons present in the building can perceive it.
 The functionality of all smoke detectors or all components of a fire alarm system MUST be checked regularly.
 It MUST be regularly checked that the escape routes are usable and free from obstructions, so that the building can be cleared quickly in a dangerous situation.

 #### INF.1.A5 Hand Fire Extinguisher